Chris Kapilovic

-Chris Kapilovic (born November 11, 1968) is an American football coach and former player who is currently the offensive line coach and run game coordinator for the Michigan State Spartans football team.
+Chris Kapilovic (born November 11, 1968) is an American college football coach and former player.
+He is the offensive line coach for the University of Alabama, a position he has held since 2024.

+Playing career

+Chris Kapilovic was born on November 11, 1968, in Cleveland, Ohio.
+He attended and played football at Gerard Catholic High School in Phoenix, Arizona.
+He initially attended nearby Scottsdale Community College before transferring to Missouri State University in Springfield, Missouri.

 Coaching career

 Colorado

 On December 20, 2018, Kapilovic was hired as offensive line coach and run game coordinator for Colorado.

 Michigan State

 On February 17, 2020, Kapilovic was hired as offensive line coach and run game coordinator for Michigan State.

+Alabama

+On December 12.
+2023, Alabama hired Kapilovic as their Offensive Line coach to replace Eric Mateos who left Alabama for the same job at Arkansas.